BrianPugh/belay/README.rst

 3. Computer-to-device communication protocol.
 How are commands and results transferred?
 How does the device execute those commands?

 This is lot of work if you just want your computer to do something simple like turn on an LED.
 Belay simplifies all of this by merging steps 1 and 2 into the same codebase, and manages step 3 for you.
 Code is automatically synced at the beginning of script execution.

+The Belay Package Manager makes it easy to cache, update, and deploy third party libraries with your project.

 Installation
 ============